jnozzi/cocoadev.com/markdown/NSTextViewAsWiki.md

-Seeking a bit of advice: I'm just diving into the General/NSTextView and I'd like to write a small wiki type system (very similar to General/VoodooPad actually but with a few twists).
+Seeking a bit of advice: I'm just diving into the NSTextView and I'd like to write a small wiki type system (very similar to VoodooPad actually but with a few twists).
 I believe I get how I'd actually convert all Wiki Names to links, but I'm not real sure where in the pipeline to place this code.
 I'm assuming for efficiency this should really by done by watching text as it's typed and adding the link attributes as needed.
 Which delegate would be appropriate for basically watching the text as it is typed?
 Or, is there a better way?

 Thanks,

-General/EricFreeman
+EricFreeman

 ----

 I'll let the code speak for itself...
-(PS General/WikiController is the delegate of it's wikiTextView and wikiWindow, also the data source of it's wikiLocation combo box)
+(PS WikiController is the delegate of it's wikiTextView and wikiWindow, also the data source of it's wikiLocation combo box)

-/* General/WikiController */
+/* WikiController */

 #import <Cocoa/Cocoa.h>
-#import "General/WikiManager.h"
+#import "WikiManager.h"

-@interface General/WikiController : General/NSObject
+@interface WikiController : NSObject
 {
-    General/IBOutlet General/WikiManager *wikiManager;
+    IBOutlet WikiManager *wikiManager;
-    General/IBOutlet General/NSWindow *wikiWindow;
+    IBOutlet NSWindow *wikiWindow;
-	General/IBOutlet General/NSComboBox* wikiLocation;
+	IBOutlet NSComboBox* wikiLocation;
-	General/IBOutlet General/NSTextView *wikiTextView;
+	IBOutlet NSTextView *wikiTextView;
 }
-- (General/IBAction)changeWikiLocation:(id)sender;
+- (IBAction)changeWikiLocation:(id)sender;
-- (General/IBAction)removeCurrentNode:(id)sender;
+- (IBAction)removeCurrentNode:(id)sender;
 -(void)scanForWikiWords;
 @end

-@interface General/WikiController (General/NSTextViewDelegate)
+@interface WikiController (NSTextViewDelegate)
--(void)textDidChange:(General/NSNotification*)aNotification;
+-(void)textDidChange:(NSNotification*)aNotification;
-- (BOOL)textView:(General/NSTextView *)aTextView
+- (BOOL)textView:(NSTextView *)aTextView
     clickedOnLink:(id)link
     atIndex:(unsigned)charIndex;
 @end

-@interface General/WikiController (General/NSComboBoxDataSource)
+@interface WikiController (NSComboBoxDataSource)
--(int)numberOfItemsInComboBox:(General/NSComboBox*)aComboBox;
+-(int)numberOfItemsInComboBox:(NSComboBox*)aComboBox;
--(id)comboBox:(General/NSComboBox*)aComboBox
+-(id)comboBox:(NSComboBox*)aComboBox
     objectValueForItemAtIndex:(int)index;
 @end

-@interface General/WikiController (General/NSWindowDelegate)
+@interface WikiController (NSWindowDelegate)
--(void)windowWillClose:(General/NSNotification *)aNotification;
+-(void)windowWillClose:(NSNotification *)aNotification;
 @end

-//General/WikiController.m
+//WikiController.m
-#import "General/WikiController.h"
+#import "WikiController.h"

-@implementation General/WikiController
+@implementation WikiController

-- (General/IBAction)changeWikiLocation:(id)sender
+- (IBAction)changeWikiLocation:(id)sender
 {
-	General/NSString* wikiKey  = [wikiLocation stringValue];
+	NSString* wikiKey  = [wikiLocation stringValue];
-	General/NSString* wikiText = nil;
+	NSString* wikiText = nil;

 	if([wikiManager isValidWikiKey:wikiKey]) {
 		wikiText = [wikiManager wikiTextForWikiKey:wikiKey];